aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 2. **pedigree**: shows the complete origin and version control history of every code component.
 3. **provenance**: verifies the authenticity and integrity of components in code.
 It ensures that the code you downloaded is exactly what the author intended to publish.

 SBOMs are important because they give you full visibility into your software supply chain, allowing you to quickly identify and respond to vulnerabilities.

 For example, in supply chain attacks like the SolarWinds breach, attackers compromised trusted software updates to infiltrate thousands of organizations.
 With an SBOM, you can track and verify every component, reducing the risk of such attacks and enabling faster threat detection and response.

+Along with SBOM, this is how you you perform dependency management:

+- **Systematic Evaluation:** Use OWASP and industry criteria to assess open source components before adding them, focusing on maintainer credibility, release frequency, and vulnerability response.
+- **Dependency Pinning:** Control exactly which versions of dependencies run in production through version pinning, lock files, or hash pinning, depending on your risk tolerance.
+- **Balanced Update Policies:** Prioritize updates based on severity and stability, with immediate updates for critical vulnerabilities and scheduled updates for less severe issues.

 #### Secure logging and monitoring